 4. If you believe your service is the best…

 5. If you’d feel secure in asking your grandmother to invest or buy…

 Then you can recommend anyone to purchase or refer.
 If you failed to answer yes to the above minimum standards, you must make a plan to get to be the best, or get to a new place of business to build your career.

-Second, use the Five-question Acid Test during the presentation…
+Second, use the 5-question acid test during the presentation…

 These 5 questions are at the heart of ethics in the selling process.
 They must be asked every time a sale is being proposed.